 Elias Davis and Lucy Haskell Davis, the original occupants of the Davis House, were representative of Gloucester families who moved from the Town Green and surrounding areas to the Harbor Village in the years following the American Revolution.
 With the move, families like the Davises became heavily engaged in maritime pursuits, most importantly foreign shipping and the fishing industry.
 Capt.
 Davis, like many of his peers, was involved in the “triangular trade” which brought salted fish from New England to the Caribbean where it was fed to enslaved people.
 Molasses was brought back to New England where it was made into rum for export to Europe.

 The Davis House exhibits a mix of late Georgian and Federal detailing inside and out; recently interior spaces have been enhanced with period appropriate wall coverings and carpeting.
-The first floor of the Davis House is furnished and it share with visitors through guided tours.
+The first floor of the Davis House is furnished and is shared with visitors through guided tours.